Charlydev777/Charlydev777/README.md

-- 👋 Hi, I’m @Charlydev777
+# 👋 Hi, I’m @Charlydev777
-- 👀 I’m interested in web developing & design
+- 👀 I’m interested in web developing & etical hacking
-- 🌱 I’m currently learning Javascript & Reactjs
+- 🌱 I’m currently learning Javascript & Python

 <!---
 Charlydev777/Charlydev777 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.